YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/README.md

 INFO CRD deleted.
 CRD=volumesnapshotcontents.snapshot.storage.k8s.io INFO CRD deleted.
 CRD=volumesnapshots.snapshot.storage.k8s.io
 ```
+(For some reason, you sometimes need to run this command twice.)
 More information about this here: https://netapp.io/2020/01/30/alpha-to-beta-snapshots/

 Now, let's process with the new version of Trident